-Canaccord's Canada geographic segment includes operations for Canaccord Genuity, Canaccord Genuity Wealth Management and Corporate and Other business segments

-Clanaccord's US and Europe geographic segment includes Operations in capital markets and wealth management activities.
-Results of former CSHP entities located in the UK and Europe since March 22, 2012 and the wealth management operations of Eden Financial Ltd. since October 1, 2012 are also included.
+(3) Includes the global capital intarkets advised in the Variable and Sangabure.
+(3) Canaccord's Canada geographic segment includes operations for Canaccord Genuity, Canaccord Genuity, Canaccord and Sangabure.
+(4) Canaccord's UK and Europe geographic segment engages in capital markets and wealth management activities.
+Results of former CSHP entities located in the UK and Europe since March 22, 2012 and the wealth management operations.
+Results of former CSHP entities located in the UK and Europe since March 22, 2012.
 (5) Canaccord's US geographic segment includes US capital markets and wealth management operations.
 Results of former CSHP entities located in the US are included since March 22, 2012.

-Canaccord's Us geographic segment includes Us capital markets and wearin maintagement operations, results of former operations included in the Color of the Color operations are included in the Color operations in Australia, China, Barbados and Singapore.
-Results of Australian operations are included since November 1, 2011, and Singaporean operations are included since March 22, 2012.
+Cataccord's US geographic segment includes US capital markets and wealth management operations.
+Results of home US are included and the US and the UK and Europe is reported as Other Foreign Locations, which includes operations in Australia. (blina, Barbados and Singapore.
+Results of Australian operations are included since November 1, 2011, and Singaporean operations are included since March 22, 2012.)